Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 Eye of the Storm - Captain Jack’s Stunt Spectacular - Shanghai Disneyland Guide

-(4) Ignite the Dream – A Nighttime Spectacular of Magic and Light (Gardens of Imagination): What better way to end your Disney day than with a magical fireworks display?
+(4) ILLUMINATE!
+A Nighttime Celebration (Gardens of Imagination): What better way to end your Disney day than with a magical fireworks display?
 More on the best time to get a seat for the show below!

 Note: All the shows are in Mandarin.
 Don’t worry though — they’re still incredibly entertaining even if you don’t understand the dialogue!
 The top-notch visuals and cast were more than enough to keep us entertained.